The Geography Major and Minor

 A Geography major is a good fit with the Urban Development and Social Change (UDSC) concentration.
 This concentration provides students majoring in any field with a structured program of study that enables them to understand the historical, social, economic and political factors that have shaped U.S. cities and how cities have, in turn, affected the lives of their inhabitants.

 Geography is also a good fit for International Studies Stream (ISS) students.
 Many of the requirements for the ISS program can be completed through geography courses.
 The International Studies Stream is an innovative option within Clark’s Program of Liberal Studies, which offers students the opportunity to structure their broad liberal-arts education by focusing on international themes and issues.
+(Note: ISS will no longer be accepting new students and will be ending in 2018)

 Hands-On Opportunities: Internships and Research